 What is email?
-What is mobile push?
+What are mobile push notifications?

-Email marketing dates back to 1978, when the 'Father of Spam' Gary Thuerk sent the first mass email campaign.
+Email marketing dates back to 1978 when the "Father of Spam," Gary Thuerk, sent the first mass email campaign.
 Now, marketing emails are often sent through third-party marketing tools like email marketing services.
 They’re sent by brands to their users who have subscribed to this channel.
-Email is used to send many types of content, from brand newsletters, to transactional receipts, to seasonal promotions.
+Email is used to send many types of content, from brand newsletters to transactional receipts, to seasonal promotions.
 Although email is a more seasoned messaging channel than push, the email ecosystem is ever-evolving — as are the strategies used to reach audiences via this channel.